 This highlights the critical role that developers play in the WordPress ecosystem.

-WordPress developers are responsible for creating custom WordPress themes and plugins, as well as modifying existing themes and plugins to meet specific needs.
+WordPress developers are responsible for creating custom themes and plugins and modifying existing ones to meet specific needs.

-They are also responsible for maintaining and troubleshooting WordPress websites, ensuring that they are secure and functional.
+They are also responsible for maintaining and troubleshooting WordPress websites, ensuring they are secure and functional.

 The demand for WordPress developers is likely due to the complexity of WordPress as a CMS and website builder.